gaia-platform/gaia-docs/articles/reference/declarative-connect-disconnect.md

 `Table_name1.connect(Table_name2)`

 You can use connect/disconnect directly on tables if there is only one relationship between the two tables.
-Otherwise, you need to use the link name as defined in the DDL.
+Otherwise, you need to use the link name as defined in the Data Definition Language (DDL).

 ## Disconnect